PulkitGarg777/Hotel-Booking-Website/README.md

 # Hotel-Booking-Website
 Our project is a hotel management system which will make booking a hotel a seamless and hassle-free experience.
 It also provides a smooth experience to the admin who can view all the information regarding rooms, reservations and users currently using the system.
+User can go to different pages by clicking the items present in the navigation bar at the top.
+This navbar has been implemented using Bootstrap 5.
+On the Homepage, the user can view the pictures of the location which are displayed using a carousel.
+Automation is added so that the carousel can change pictures on its own.
+A brief description about our hotel’s ideology is given next.
+A contact us section is created which gives the user our contact information.
+The names of the developers are also shown.
+Also the location is also shared through an embedded google map.
+On the Rooms & facilities page, the user is shown the different types of rooms that are offered and the facilities they have.
+The user can book the room from the adjacent book now button.
+User has to enter the check-in and check-out dates, full name and phone number.
+On the Online Reservation page user can check the availability in the hotel.
+Inputs reauired are the check in and check out dates.
+Accordingly the available rooms are shown to the user and they can book the rooms as per their needs.
+On clicking the Admin link, the user is redirected to an admin login page where they have to enter their username and password.
+Tasks that the admin can perform are room viewing and modification, booking viewing and modification and can also add a new manager(admin) to the database.
+Admin can also book a room.
+Logout button is pressed to exit admin mode.